-After you log into the Banner Cloud Data Services website, the Overview screen displays.
+After you log into the Banner Cloud Data Services website, the Gateway screen displays.
 Follow these steps to create a new monitoring site.

+1. Click on +New Gateway.

+Create a new Gateway/site for each device that will be sending data to the web server.

+A Create New Gateway prompt appears.

+- 2. Verify Traditional is selected for the Configuration.

+- 3. Enter a site name.

+- 4. Click Create.

+The Gateway/Site appears in the listing of devices on the Gateways screen.

-- Click on New Gateway (top right corner of the Overview screen).
-Create a new Gateway for each DXM Controller that sends data to the web server.
-A New Gateway prompt appears. - 2.
-Verify Traditional is selected for the Gateway Type. - 3.
-Enter a Gateway Name. - 4.
-Select the Company from the drop-down list. - 5.
-Copy the Gateway ID number located within the prompt window.
-The Gateway ID number created by the web server is a required parameter in the configuration of the DXM.
-The Gateway ID is the address the webserver uses to store the data pushed from the DXM. - 6.
-Paste this Gateway ID into the appropriate field within the XML file generated by DXM Configuration Tool. - 7.
-Upload an XML file by clicking Select File under Update XML and use a file browser to locate a saved XML. - 8.
+- 5. Click Edit Gateway (pencil icon) next to your Gateway/Site name. - The Gateway detail window appears. - 6.
+Copy the Site ID number located at the top of this window. - The Site ID number created by the web server is a required parameter in the configuration of the DXM.
+The Site ID is the address the webserver uses to store the data pushed from the DXM. - 7.
 Click Save.